-In his debut novel, Indian magazine editor Manu Joseph takes on the caste system, Big Science, love, marriage, and sex, corruption in government, the news media, office politics, loyalty and betrayal, the Search for Extraterrestrial Intelligence, and the fate of the Universe — yet it all hangs together somehow.
-This is Black Comedy, Indian-style.
+In his debut novel, Indian magazine editor Manu Joseph takes on life in India today.
+The caste system.
+Big Science.
+Love, marriage, and sex.
+Corruption in government.
+The news media.
+Office politics.
+Loyalty and betrayal.
+The Search for Extraterrestrial Intelligence.
+And the fate of the Universe.
+Yet it all hangs together somehow.
+This is Black Humor, Indian-style.

 Humor aside, Serious Men abounds with insight about India today in all its dynamism, its contradictions, its promise, and its sad, pervasive poverty.
 Manu Joseph is a writer worth watching.

 Manu Joseph won The Hindu Literary Prize and the PEN/Open Book Award for Serious Men, the first of his three books.
 He is a journalist, formerly a columnist for The International New York Times and The Hindustan Times.
 Joseph was born in Kerala in 1974 and grew up in Chennai.
 He now lives in Delhi.

 For further reading

 I’ve read and reviewed a fair number of books about India, which I visited many times over the years.
 I’m most impressed with the work of the contemporary novelist Amitav Ghosh.
 You’ll find one of my reviews at A brilliant Indian novel about the first Opium War.
 Another is at An outstanding Indian novelist looks at the Opium War.
 And here is the full list of the Good books about India, past and present that I’ve reviewed on this site.

 And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.